 Why order take-out when you can make this homemade Kung Pao Chicken Stir-fry in the comfort of your own kitchen?
-A beloved vinegar-based sweet and spicy dish consisting of tender pieces of chicken, peanuts, zucchini and bell pepper in a flavorful sauce just begging to be served over rice or noodles.
+A beloved vinegar and tamari-based sweet and spicy dish consisting of tender pieces of chicken, peanuts, zucchini and bell pepper in a flavorful sauce just begging to be served over rice or noodles.
 Yields 4 generous portions in about 1 hour.

 Awhile ago Pat and I had our first Panda Express experience.
 We love Chinese food in any form.
 From a favorite family-owned restaurant to the popular chains – bonus points if there’s a drive through!
 Once on a I’m-in-no-mood-to-cook night, Pat suggested getting carryout.
 Uh okay, twist my arm.
 And so we drove 35 minutes to the nearest Panda Express.
 Yes, it had a drive through and yes it was everything and then some!